-The Chatham Housing Authority includes in this work category all tasks that can be anticipated and put on a regular timetable for completion.
+The West Newbury Housing Authority includes in this work category all tasks that can be anticipated and put on a regular timetable for completion.
 Most of these routine tasks are those that contribute to the curb appeal and marketability of the property.

-Pest Control/Extermination
+A. Pest Control/Extermination

-The Chatham Housing Authority will make all efforts to provide a healthy and pest-free environment for its residents.
+The West Newbury Housing Authority will make all efforts to provide a healthy and pest-free environment for its residents.
 The Authority will determine which, if any, pests infest its properties and will then provide the best possible treatment for the eradication of those pests.

-The Maintenance Supervisor and the site manager will determine the most cost-effective way of delivering the treatments -- whether by contractor or licensed Authority personnel.
+The Maintenance Supervisor will determine the most cost-effective way of delivering the treatments -- whether by contractor or licensed Authority personnel.

 The extermination plan will begin with an analysis of the current condition at each property.
-The Maintenance Supervisor and site manager shall make sure that an adequate schedule for treatment is developed to address any existing infestation.
-Special attention shall be paid to cockroaches.
-The schedule will include frequency and locations of treatment.
-Different schedules may be required for each property.
+The Maintenance Supervisor shall make sure that an adequate schedule for treatment is developed to address any existing infestation.

 Resident cooperation with the extermination plan is essential.
 All apartments in a building must be treated for the plan to be effective.
 Residents will be given information about the extermination program at the time of move-in.
-All residents will be informed at least one week and again twenty-four hours before treatment.
+All residents will be informed at least one week (when time allows and again twenty-four hours before treatment).
 The notification will be in writing and will include instructions that describe how to prepare the unit for treatment.
 If necessary, the instructions shall be bi-lingual to properly notify the resident population.

-Landscaping and Grounds
+B. Landscaping and Grounds

-The Chatham Housing Authority will prepare a routine maintenance schedule for the maintenance of the landscaping and grounds of its properties that will ensure their continuing attractiveness and marketability.

-- 1. Routine grounds maintenance includes numerous activities: - 2.
-Litter control - 3.
-Lawn care - 4.
-Maintenance of driveways, sidewalks and parking lots - 5.
-Care of flower and shrubbery beds and trees - 6.
-Maintenance of playgrounds, benches and fences
+The West Newbury Housing Authority will prepare a routine maintenance schedule for the maintenance of the landscaping and grounds of its properties that will ensure their continuing attractiveness and marketability.
+Routine grounds maintenance includes numerous activities, litter control, Lawn care, Maintenance of driveways, sidewalks and parking lots, Care of flower and shrubbery beds and trees, Maintenance of playgrounds, benches and fences and Snow removal (when required by climate).